 Australia is a democracy, and vigorous debate is a strong part of the political process.
 All Australians aged over 18 are required to vote in local, state and federal elections.
 The Commonwealth of Australia is a constitutional monarchy under a parliamentary democracy, and the formal head of state is the United Kingdom’s Queen Elizabeth II.

-The leader of the Liberal Party of Australia — and Australia’s Prime Minister — is the Hon.
-Tony Abbott, who was elected in September 2013.
+The leader of the Liberal Party of Australia — and Australia’s Prime Minister — is Scott Morrison, who came into office in August 2018.
 The federal government governs the whole of Australia, and the Australian Constitution defines its responsibilities.
 Responsibilities include matters of quarantine, defence, telecommunications, taxes and welfare.
 You can find more information at the Australian Government website.
 Each state and territory government works in cooperation with the Australian Government and is responsible for matters such as police, public schools, roads and transport.

 The official Australian flag was designed in 1901 when Australia’s six colonies became a federation.
 The Union Jack represents Australia’s links to England.
 The large seven-pointed star represents the states and territories.
 The five stars on the right represent the Southern Cross constellation, which you can see in the Australian night sky.
 The Indigenous Australian flag and the Torres Strait Islander flag are also officially recognised as flags of Australia.